 - BIOE 547 Clinical Experience (300 clinical hours)

 - BIOE 671 Capstone Project

 12-month program for full-time students.
-Upon completion students will receive a master’s degree in Clinical Biology and a certificate in Histotechnology and will be eligible to sit for HTL exam.
+Upon completion students will receive a master’s degree in Clinical Biology and will be eligible to sit for HTL exam.
 Part-time students must fulfill all didactic requirements before entering Clinical Experience.